 How do you find someone like this?
-I think the key is to look at mindset.
+The key is to look at mindset.
 Think about it – you're after someone who takes a flexible and agile approach, someone who's happy to collaborate but also happy to take the lead.
 These key attributes you’re looking for are about mindset.

 Now you might think: okay, mindset is fine in theory, but surely if you want to profile the ideal candidate for a tech startup, skillset has to figure somewhere?
 And yes, they do, but you have to remember that skills can be learned and developed.
 Tech training and qualifications are more accessible than ever, after all.

 You ultimately need to question the long-term value of a rigid skillset.
 The role someone fills in your company is likely to change over time – not just in a matter of years, but maybe even months.
 Is it really worth hiring based on the skillset they have today when it's possible they'll need to add to it significantly at some point later in time?

 This isn't to say that skills are unimportant.
 Skills are ultimately still needed for someone to come in and do a job.
 I'd say it's more the case that you need to balance mindset and skillset when hiring for a tech startup.
 If you find someone with the right skills, that's only half the battle.
 The question they really need to be asking themselves is: does this person have the mindset to thrive with us?